ajsalkeld/Linux-Bukkit-Tools/readme.md

 Mostly tested now.
 Tell me of any issues.

 Linux Bukkit Tools is a few Linux terminal commands for managing a Bukkit server.
 It doesn't do much other than start the server, stop it and view the shell.
-It runs Bukkit in the background, and will install the latest recommended build of Craftbukkit if you
+It runs Bukkit in the background, and will install the latest recommended build of Craftbukkit if you need it.

 Install
 ----------